practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

         exec(*args)
       rescue SystemCallError

-        # In case of failure write a byte to the pipe to signal that an exception
+        # In case of failure, write a byte to the pipe to signal that an exception
         # occurred and exit with an unsuccessful code.
         wr.write('.')
         exit 1